Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 2025

-Thomas’s College, acquired in 2023, has a rich history as a 19th century educational site.
-Originally the Wesleyan Theological College, its main Grade II listed building opened in 1843.
-Located on Richmond Hill, Queen’s Road, the five-acre campus features stunning landscaped gardens next to Richmond Park.
-Previously home to The American International University in London, it will reopen as a co-educational day and weekly-boarding senior school in September 2025.
-Thomas’s College will initially enrol Years 7 to 12, eventually accommodating 630 pupils aged 11 to 18, offering a world-class education in exceptional surroundings.
+Thomas’s College, acquired in 2023, had a distinguished history as a nineteenth-century educational site.
+Originally founded as the Wesleyan Theological College, its main Grade II listed building opened in 1843.
+Situated on Richmond Hill, Queen’s Road, the five-acre campus featured landscaped gardens adjoining Richmond Park.
+More recently, it had been home to the American International University in London before reopening as a co-educational day and flexi-boarding senior school in September 2025.
+Thomas’s College is now home to pupils aged 11 to 18, providing a world-class education in exceptional surroundings.